loic-sharma/BaGet/docs/import/local-feeds.md

 [Local feeds](https://docs.microsoft.com/en-us/nuget/hosting-packages/local-feeds) let you use a folder as a NuGet package source.

 !!! info
-    Please refer to the [BaGet vs local feeds](../vs/local-feeds.md) page for reasons to upgrade to BaGet.
+    Please refer to the [BaGet vs local feeds](../vs/local-feeds.md) page for reasons to upgrade to BaGetter.

 ## Steps